danielringch/xiamon/docu/plugin/flexpool.md

 The desired fiat currency is set by the key **currency**.
 The currencies `EUR` and `USD` are supported.

-If the netspace of a worker is too small, it might get detected offline by flexpool from time to time.
-In this case, it can be added to the **worker_blacklist**.
+Workers which are added to the key **workers** get monitored for their online status.

+High difficulty settings can make flexpools offline worker detection unreliable.
+For that reason, this plugin calculates its own online status based on the timestamp of the last submitted partial.
+The maximum time period a worker can not send a partial before being detected as offline is set per worker by the key **maximum_offline_time**.

 ## **Check**

-The plugin checks the status of all workers and sends an alert if a worker is detected as offline by flexpool.
+The plugin checks the status of all configured workers and sends an alert if a worker is detected as offline.

 The [execution interval](../config_basics.md) is set by the key **check_interval**.